Advanced Placement (AP) Home

 What to Expect

-• Summer Work: Many AP courses require summer assignments to prepare for the year ahead.
+- Summer Work: Many AP courses require summer assignments to prepare for the school year ahead.

 Benefits of AP

-• Potential to earn college credit or advanced placement
+- Potential to earn college credit and/or advanced placement

 How to Get Started

-• Speak with your counselor or AP teacher during course selection
+- Speak with your counselor or AP teacher to see which courses fit your goals

 We encourage you to explore the links on this site to learn more about individual AP courses, as well as the policies and expectations associated with them.